• Skip to primary navigation

 SHARES

 Are you planning to build a DIY chicken coop?
-Last summer we decided to add to our off grid homestead.
+A few years ago, we decided to add to our off grid homestead.
 We ordered 20 Western Rustic chicks, then started planning our new coop.
-We researched chicken coop painting ideas, how to make a DIY chicken coop door and cute chicken coop building plans.
+We researched chicken coop painting ideas, how to make a DIY chicken coop door, and cute chicken coop building plans.
 However, we totally missed out on researching DIY chicken coop mistakes.

 Here are seven DIY chicken coop mistakes we made (or almost made) when building our first coop.